jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/terms-use/index.md

 `Fluid Attacks` and/or its licensors own all rights to the intellectual property and material contained on this Website, and all such rights are reserved.
-The client is only allowed to use the information on this Website for documentation purposes and without disclosing its content to third parties because it may contain ideas,
+You are only allowed to use the information on this Website for documentation purposes and without disclosing its content to third parties because it may contain ideas,